abukhalid-abdurrahman/oasis-bridge/microservices/sol-shift/README.md

-# ShiftService – Solana Transaction Generator
+# Sol-Shift – Solana Transaction Generator

-`ShiftService` is a NestJS service for generating a **Solana transaction** to purchase an NFT.
+`Sol-Shift` is a NestJS service for generating a **Solana transaction** to purchase an NFT.
 It supports payments in **SOL** or **SPL tokens**, and returns a partially signed Base64 transaction ready for the buyer to sign and send.

 ---